The Game of Cycles for Grids and Select Theta Graphs: Generalized Theta graphs

-In this case, it is either impossible to direct the primary edges of at least one path from left to right, or it is impossible to direct the primary edges of at least one path from right to left.
-Without loss of generality, consider the former.
+If the prescribed conditions are no longer satisfied it is either impossible to direct the primary edges of any path from left to right, or it is impossible to direct the primary edges of any path from right to left.
+Without loss of generality, consider the the case when no pair of the primary edges may be directed from left to right.

-The key fact to note regarding this case is that since no pair of primary edges may be directed from left to right, this means that it is impossible to create a cycle cell.
+The key fact to note regarding this case is that since no pair of primary edges may be or have been directed from left to right, it is impossible to create a cycle cell.
 So, all that is left to show is that there must be an even number of unmarkable edges overall.

+Since this configuration is reached while Player 1 used the generalized mirror reverse strategy described above, this means that none of the primary edges are or could be directed from left to right.
+Therefore, the pair of primary edges on any path are either both directed from right to left, or at least one of the pair is unmarkable.

-None of the primary edges may be directed from left to right, so for the ones that are directed, they are directed from right to left.
-Not all of them may be directed from right to left, as this would create a sink at vertex $u$ and a source at vertex $v$.
+However, not all of the primary edges may be directed from right to left, as this would create a sink at vertex $u$ and a source at vertex $v$.
 Therefore, we know that there is at least one unmarkable edge incident to vertex $u$ and at least one unmarkable edge incident to vertex $v$.

 Notice that for any given vertex, there may be only one unmarkable edge incident to that vertex, as if there are two undirected edges incident to the vertex, one of them can be directed without creating a sink or a source, simply meeting the needs of the other vertex incident that edge.
 Therefore, there is exactly one unmarkable edge incident to vertex $u$ and exactly one unmarkable edge incident to vertex $v$.

 We know that all but two of the primary edges are directed from right to left.
 Using Lemma \ref{thm:unmarkable-edges-line}, any path that has both primary edges directed from right to left has an even number of unmarkable edges.